How businesses can work with IfM

 The Open Innovation Forum in Food and FMCG brings together a number of companies from different stages of the value chain to share best practice and explore 'hot topics'.

 The Digital Supply Chains Consortium enables companies, using IfM frameworks and approaches, to share best practice and develop their capabilities in this rapidly changing context.

 We work with many companies on a range of timescales.
 Some companies have built long-term relationships within us to collaborate on leading-edge research, for example with PhD students looking at fundamental topics of interest.
 Sometimes, there will be contracts to fund Research Associates looking at more immediate issues, for example, the implementation of new technologies or capabilities.
 These programmes are managed by experienced academics and senior researchers who work closely with the company to establish the course for the collaboration and ensure it is delivered to a high standard.

 If you know the area in which you are interested or perhaps know the researcher with whom you would like to work, please make direct contact.
 If you are not sure how best to start or would welcome some help in exploring possibilities and opportunities, please contact Professor Duncan McFarlane.

-IfM Engage has a team of Industrial Fellows, all with industrial experience at a senior level, who work closely with IfM researchers to deliver solutions to companies in a number of key areas:
+IfM Engage has a team of Industrial Associates, all with industrial experience at a senior level, who work closely with IfM researchers to deliver solutions to companies in a number of key areas:

 - Innovation and technology management